ArjunJanakiraman/NMR-shift-gnn/README.md

 Ablation study comparing three feature representations (`topo`, `xyz`, `distances`) for per-atom 13C NMR chemical shift prediction using a graph attention network on NMRShiftDB2.

+# IMPORTANT NOTE
+All the ipynb resulting graphs all exist in the project.
+If you would like to run it without training the model, please use the attached JSONs, which contain all the data during training.
+Ensure raw data in data/raw.

+Keep in mind, these JSONs will be overwritten if you train a model.

 ---

 ## Setup